openshift/enhancements/enhancements/storage/csi-migration.md

 2. To enable CSI Migration for any in-tree plugin, the cluster administrator should:
    * First, enable the CSI migration feature flags in all control-plane components by adding the `CSIMigrationControlPlane` *FeatureSet* to the `featuregates/cluster` object.
      - With the exception of MCO, all operators will recognize this *FeatureSet* and will initialize their operands with the associated feature gates.
-   * Second, once all control-plane components have restarted, enable the CSI migration feature flags in the kubelet:
+   * Second, once all control-plane components have restarted, enable the CSI migration feature flags in the Kubelet:
      - Add the `CSIMigrationNode` *FeatureSet* to the `featuresgates/cluster` object, replacing the previous value (i.e., `CSIMigrationControlPlane`).
      - All operators will recognize the `CSIMigrationNode` *FeatureSet*, however, control-plane operators already applied the associated feature gates in the step above, so in practice only MCO will have work to do.
    * At this point, CSI migration is fully enabled in the cluster.